MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 &lt;PIC of search pane with progress bar highlighted: Maker portal 3.png&gt;

 When you have reached the indexed field limit, you'll see a warning message.
-If you want to add more fields to the index, you'll have to free up space, either by removing some of the fields that are already in the index or removing entire tables from Dataverse Search scope.
+If you want to add more fields to the index, you'll have to free up space, either by removing some of the fields that are already in the index or removing entire tables from Dataverse search scope.

 By default, the following system tables are indexed for Dataverse search.
 However, custom tables aren't included.
-You must add them to Dataverse Search for them to be searchable.
+You must add them to Dataverse search for them to be searchable.

 | **Tables enabled for Dataverse search without Dynamics 365 apps enabled** | **Tables enabled for Dataverse search with Dynamics 365 apps enabled** |
 |-------------------------|-------------------------|
 | Account (8)</br>Contact (11)</br>Goal (19)</br>Goal Metric (3)</br>Knowledge Article (56) | Campaign (2)</br>Campaign Activity (4)</br>Campaign Response (6)</br>Case (5)</br>Competitor (1)</br>Contract (7)</br>Invoice (4)</br>Lead (6)</br>Marketing List (5)</br>Opportunity (11)</br>Opportunity Product (8)</br>Order (4)</br>Product (5)</br>Quote (4)</br>Service (1)</br>Service Activity (9) |

-*NOTE: Changes made to the Dataverse Search configuration or to the searchable data may take up to 15 minutes to appear in the search service.
+*NOTE: Changes made to the Dataverse search configuration or to the searchable data may take up to 15 minutes to appear in the search service.
 It* *may take up to an hour or more to complete a full sync for average size organizations, and a couple of days for very large size organizations.*

 ## Select searchable fields and filters for each table

 The searchable fields and filters for a table enabled for Dataverse search are driven by the table's Quick Find View.
 The complete set of **View columns**, **Find columns** and **filter columns** in a table's Quick Find View become part of the Dataverse search index when that table is enabled for Dataverse search.
 There is no limit on how many searchable fields you can add for each table.
 However, there is a limit on the total number of indexed fields, as explained in the previous section.

--   The **Find Columns** on a **Quick Find View** define the searchable fields in the Dataverse Search index.
+-   The **Find Columns** on a **Quick Find View** define the searchable fields in the Dataverse search index.
 Text fields such as Single Line of Text and Multiple Lines of Text, Lookups, and Option Sets are searchable. **Find Columns** of all other data types are ignored.

 -   The **View Columns** on a **Quick Find View** define the fields that are displayed in model-driven apps' search results page when the matched results are returned.

--   The **filter conditions** on a **Quick Find View** are also applied to the Dataverse Search results.
-See the table below for the list of filter clauses not supported by Dataverse Search.
+-   The **filter conditions** on a **Quick Find View** are also applied to the Dataverse search results.
+See the table below for the list of filter clauses not supported by Dataverse search.

 | **Operator**          |
 |-----------------------|